joachimdalen/joachimdalen.github.io/_posts/2020-09-29-keeping-code-clean-using-linters.md

 If we now run the command `npm run ts:lint` for a third time we can see that no issues are found!
 Our code is now following the rules set by us in our configuration and we can proceed.

+## Prettier

+I am using prettier as VSCode plugin.
+You can also auto format all your files using the Prettier CLI with the command `prettier --write "src/**/*.tsx" "src/*.tsx" "**/**.css"` More on the prettier CLI can be found [here](https://prettier.io/docs/en/cli.html)

 # Run linters in our pipeline

 Having linting enabled in our app will do no good if we do not enforce it.
 There are several ways we can enforce it: